corsairmarks/combined_silfae_revisited/mod/README.md

     * Start with Pops from each of the five castes, but overall fewer than normal empires
     * Holofrixit government is now divided into the Xechiros Protocol government and Hive-network authority, available only with the Holofrixit origin
     * Add random names for the Holofrixit government
-    * Only Xechiros may be rulers or Governors, only Ganglions may be Scientists, and only Holowarriors may be Admirals and Generals - Holofrixigrams can be leaders with `tech_synthetic_leaders`, Drones can never be leaders, and other non-holofrixit species may produce leaders normally
+    * Only Xechiros may be rulers or Governors, only Ganglions may be Scientists, and Holowarriors or Xechiros may be Admirals and Generals - Holofrixigrams can be leaders with `tech_synthetic_leaders`, Drones can never be leaders, and other non-holofrixit species may produce leaders normally
 * Remove unnecessary old army overrides
 * Adjust Holowarrior and Hologenotype armies
 * Update Polarizing Nexus energy storage building
 * You can use Silfae's Holofrixit portraits for your own empires without any DLC requirements
     * Using the main Holofrixit species class will consume energy instead of food
     * Added a second species class (Holofrixit Alt.) that is a `BIOLOGICAL` archetype, so you can choose to play without the requirement for energy upkeep
-* Disable the "Holocrisis" - a duplicate of original AI rebellion - at least until I can spend more time updating it to work with the current game version **postponed until all of my mods updated for 3.1 "Lem"**
+* Disable the "Holocrisis" - a duplicate of original AI rebellion - at least until I can spend more time updating it to work with the current game version **postponed indefinitely**
+* Support being able to choose a single-gender species (new in Stellaris 3.2)

 ## Compatibility